endre86/puckno_tournament/README.md

 # Puck.no tournaments

-A simple web-application for tablehockey tournaments.
+A simple web application for tablehockey tournament registration.

 (First ever Angular project, subject to changes down the line.)